epigen/mr.pareto/README.md

-# Project Pareto
+# MR. PARETO - Modules & Recipes for Pragmatic Augmentation of Research Efficiency Towards Optimum
-Get 80% of all standard biomedical data science analyses done automatically with 20% of the effort by leveraging Snakemake's module functionality to use and combining pre-existing workflows
+Get 80% of all standard biomedical data science analyses done semi-automated with 20% of the effort, by leveraging Snakemake's module functionality to use and combining pre-existing workflows.

-# TL;DR
+# TL;DR - More Time for Science!
+- **Goal**: Get 80% of (standard) biomedical data science analyses done semi-automated with 20% of the effort.
+- **Why**: By taking care of efficiency (i.e., maximum output with limited resources) scientists can focus on effectivenes (i.e., the biggest impact possible).
+- **How**: Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses.
+- **What**: Independent computational **Modules** implemented as Snakemake workflows, encoding best practices and standard approaches, are used to scale, automate and parallelize analyses.
+Snakemake's module function enables arbitrarilily complex combinations of pre-exsiting modules for any **Project**. **Recipes** combine modules into the most conceivable standard analyses, thereby accelerating projects to the point of the unknown.
+Altogether this enables complex, portable, transparent, reproducible, documented analysis of biomedical data.

 Table of contents
 ----------------